WangWilly/gaze-correction-cam/README.md

 ## Overview

-This project implements a gaze correction system for video communication that uses computer vision and deep learning techniques to adjust eye gaze direction in real-time, providing a more natural eye contact experience during video calls.
+This project implements a gaze correction system for video communication that uses computer vision and deep learning techniques to adjust eye gaze direction in real-time, providing a more natural eye contact experience during video calls. ([study more](./docs/orignal_doc.md))

 ## Prerequisites